 Click here for more information about eligibility go to the New Zealand Ministry of Health.

 If English is not your first language and you need help, ask for our interpreting Service.

 If you are not a New Zealand resident you may be charged for hospital services.

-We can charge insurance companies directly for unexpected illness for overseas travellers.
+We can charge insurance companies directly for unexpected illnesses for overseas travellers.
 But please:

-Please Note: Some Insurance companies require a the patient to pay for care, after which they will reimburse you.
-Please double check this with your insurer.
+Please Note: Some Insurance companies require the patient to pay for care, after which they will reimburse you.
+Please double-check this with your insurer.